 For this reason, is often advisable to consult a qualified elder law attorney when navigating the Medicaid process, particularly when transfers and gifts have been made by the applicant or his spouse.

-If you or your loved one is contemplating Medicaid and have concerns about gifts or transfers made during the five-year look back period, we encourage you to contact the Elder Law attorneys at Mandelbaum Barrett to address your questions and develop a plan to achieve your family’s goals.
+If you or your loved one is contemplating Medicaid and have concerns about gifts or transfers made during the five-year look back period, we encourage you to contact the Elder Law attorneys at Mandelbaum Barrett PC to address your questions and develop a plan to achieve your family’s goals.